Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 The Cosmo JrTrack 2 deserves a spot on this list because of its genuinely kid-friendly user interface.
 The designers clearly thought about young children when they built the software.
 Icons are large and colorful, navigation is mostly swipe-based with big tap targets, and the overall aesthetic feels like it was designed for a kids product rather than being a shrunken-down adult interface.

 Where the JrTrack 2 falls slightly short for five-year-olds is physical size.
-The watch is a bit bulkier than the Xplora XGO3, and on Owen's wrist it looked noticeably large.
+The watch is a bit bulkier than the Xplora XGO3, and on our tester's wrist it looked noticeably large.
 It never fell off and the band tightened enough, but he complained about it being "heavy" during the first few days.
 He eventually stopped mentioning it, but the initial adjustment was rougher than with the Gabb or Xplora.

 I will note that the JrTrack 2 does include a few game-like features.
 You can disable them through the parent app, and I would strongly recommend doing so for a five-year-old.
-Owen discovered a math game on it within the first hour and spent the rest of the evening ignoring his dinner to play it.
+Our tester discovered a math game on it within the first hour and spent the rest of the evening ignoring his dinner to play it.
 Once I disabled games remotely, the watch became a much better tool.

 Pros: